Design and Evaluate Recomposited OR-AND-XOR-PUF: OAX-PUF

-To this end, we have proven that the uniformity of ($x,y,z$)-OAX-APUF is 0.5 on the condition that the underlying APUF is with a uniformity of 0.5.
-The biased uniformity in the $x$-OR-APUF, and $y$-AND-APUF does not propagate and affect the ultimate uniformity of ($x,y,z$)-OAX-APUF.
+Thus, we have shown that the uniformity of ($x,y,z$)-OAX-PUF is 0.5 on the condition that the underlying PUF has a uniformity of 0.5.
+The biased uniformity in the $x$-OR-PUF and $y$-AND-PUF do not propagate and affect the ultimate uniformity of ($x,y,z$)-OAX-PUF.